tmikov/hermes-jsi-demos/README.md

 and customized, but they can also be built together from the top-level directory.

 ## Demos

+In order of increasing complexity:
 * [hello](./hello) - a simple "Hello, world!" demo, running a JS script embedded in C++.
 * [runner](./runner) - runs a JS script from a file.
 * [host-functions](./host-functions) - demonstrates registering host functions into the global object.
 * [hf-runner](./hf-runner) - demonstrate registering host functions from dynamically loaded shared libraries.
+* [evloop](./evloop) - demonstrates a simple event loop, which enables setTimeout() and setImmediate(), plus WeakRef.

 ## Building